smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

         userId: String
     }

-Traits and mixins can be applied:
+Traits and mixins can be applied to the inline structure:

 .. code-block:: smithy